 Of course, this situation in the industry leads to the loss of those positions that the region has held over the past 20 years.

-On the other hand, as the chairman of the Union of Potato Breeders of the Samara Region, the head of the seed company "Molyanov Agro Group" Vladimir Molyanov, emphasizes, the current situation cannot be considered exceptional for the region and for the country as a whole.
-“This is not the first time potato growers have encountered difficulties,” he says. - We survived the drought of 2010, a record drop in prices in super-yielding 2015.
-In those difficult years, farms survived that learned how to produce a product with minimal costs.
-This is still relevant. ”
+On the other hand, as the chairman of the Union of potato growers of the Samara region, head of the seed company "Molyanov Agro Group" Vladimir Molyanov emphasizes, the current situation cannot be considered exceptional both for the region and for the country as a whole.
+“This is not the first time the region's potato growers have faced difficulties,” he says. - We survived the drought of 2010, a record drop in prices in the over-harvest 2015.
+In those difficult years, farms survived, which learned to produce a product with minimal costs.
+It is still relevant now. "

 The second component on the path to success, according to Molyanov, should be work on product quality: “For almost 30 years of intensive development of potato growing in the region, they learned to grow a lot.
 It remains to achieve a compromise between quantity and quality. ”